jqhoogland/rationalia-starter/LW/Posts/The art of response.md

 chapter: Fire within
 synchedAt: '2022-08-30T08:16:33.338Z'
 ---

-# The art of response
+# The Art of Response